Toggle menu

 Supported Lodgings hosts

 The Supported Lodgings Scheme offers accommodation and support to young people in a family-type setting with supportive adults.
-The scheme is a steppingstone to independence for young people who are aged 16 and over.
-The service is available to Children in Our Care or Care Leavers of either gender or offers the opportunity to live an adult 'Hosts' property.
-The service is also available to young people who are homeless and are supported under Child in Need.
+The scheme is a stepping stone to independence for young people who are usually aged 16 to 21 years.
+The service is available to Children in Our Care, Care Leavers and those young people who are homeless and are supported under Child in Need.

-Following assessment and approval by the fostering service, supported lodgings providers will be supported to transfer to the Supported Accommodation Team for ongoing training and support.
+Following assessment and approval by the fostering service, supported lodgings providers will transfer to the Supported Accommodation Team for ongoing training and support.

-• advice and information (written or verbal) to those interested in becoming foster carers or supported lodgings providers
+• advice and information (written or verbal and via monthly online information sessions) to those interested in becoming foster carers or supported lodgings providers

 • initial visits to people expressing an interest in becoming foster carers or supported lodgings providers

-• assessment and approval of suitability to foster and supported lodgings
+• assessment and approval as a foster carer or supported lodgings host

 • supervision for approved foster carers

-• support for foster carers and their families via support groups and social activities
+• support for foster carers and their families via support groups, events and social activities

 • post-approval training for foster carers